FIVE MOST SURPRISING FINDS

 The documented record tells a story that the standard curriculum refuses to teach.

 Robert Smalls did not wait for freedom to be granted.
 He took it — wearing a stolen hat, giving stolen signal codes, sailing a stolen ship past the guns of the nation that claimed to own him.
-And then he served that nation in war and in Congress, built schools, bought his master’s house, and cared for the widow of the man who had enslaved him.
-The story is too important for the narratives America prefers.
+He then served that nation in war and in Congress, built schools, bought his master’s house, and cared for the widow of the man who had enslaved him.
+America’s preferred narratives have scant room for such a tale.
 That is precisely why it must be told.